-The Lonnie property is a niobium exploration property.
-The property covers approximately 3,477 hectares in the Omineca Mining Division of British Columbia.
+The Lonnie property is a niobium exploration property in the Omineca Mining Division of British Columbia.
 The Company initially staked mineral claims covering an area of approximately 692 hectares.
 In October 2007, the Company acquired additional claims covering approximately 2,735 hectares at a cost of \$10,000 and 100,000 shares of the Company.
+Currently the Company holds 674 hectares of staked mineral claims.